dronomyio/polygon_b2_downloader_v2/README.md

 ## Running the Application with Docker Compose (Recommended for Local Execution)

-`docker-compose.yml` is provided to simplify running the discoverer and worker roles.
+`docker-compose.yml` is provided to simplify running the discoverer and worker roles for US Options Day Aggregates.

 **1. Build the Docker Image:**
    (This step is often handled automatically by `docker-compose run` or `docker-compose up` if the image doesn't exist, but you can build it explicitly)